Lincecum arrives at Rangers’ camp for physical

 SURPRISE, Ariz.
 (AP) After wearing No. 55 for his entire major league career, Tim Lincecum will switch to 44 with the Texas Rangers in honor of his late older brother.

-Sean Lincecum’s funeral was Saturday, which delayed Tim Lincecum from taking the physical needed to finalize his $1 million, one-year contract with the Texas Rangers.
+Sean Lincecum’s funeral was Saturday, which delayed Tim Lincecum from taking the physical needed to finalize his $1 million, one-year contract with the Texas Rangers, a deal that allows him to earn up to $4 million if he is healthy all season and becomes the team’s regular closer.
 The two-time Cy Young Award winner passed the physical Tuesday and said he will wear the number his brother used as an amateur.

 ”I always looked up to my brother,” Lincecum said. ”He was an idol for me.
 He just had a lot of bad runs with the choices he made in life.”